Efficient Decentralized Learning of Generalized Quantal Response Equilibrium: Conclusions

 \section{Conclusions}

-In this paper, we have introduced a new solution concept, the GQRE to predict outcomes of games with sub-rational players and provided sufficient conditions for existence and verification for approxiate GQRE.
-We then introduced a `partially decentralized' Smoothed Frank-Wolfe algorithm that can be used to compute the GQRE.
-Through numerical experiments, we showed that it is remarkably good at finding it.
-In future work, we plan to build on the current algorithm to able to explain how bounded-rational strategic players learn and reach some equilibria.
+In this paper, we study the generalized quantal response equilibrium (GQRE), to predict outcomes of games with bounded-rational players learning independently, and provide sufficient conditions for existence of GQRE.
+We then introduced a decentralized Smoothened Frank--Wolfe algorithm---Algorithm~\ref{algo:fw-decentralized}---that can be used to compute the GQRE.
+Through an extensive set of numerical experiments, we showed that it is remarkably good at finding it.